top of page

 within the LGBTQIA2S+ community

-Our team strives to validate and support individuals working through issues including, but not limited to, the following:
+Health Allies counselors are trained and available to provide support to individuals and couples working through issues including, but not limited to, the following:

-• Previous experiences with therapists who were not LGBTQIA+ affirming and/ or
+• Negative or harmful previous experiences with therapists who were not LGBTQIA+

 • Differentiating sexual orientation from their gender identity

-• Family of origin conflicts, concerns and traumas
+• Family of origin conflicts, ongoing concerns and traumas

 • Incongruent values, norms and beliefs within lesbian, gay and bisexual members of